 Once your doctor has identified the need for an exam, you will be given a requisition form.
-X-rays are offered in the community on a walk-in basis at any medical imaging clinic, including 11 Mayfair Diagnostics locations in Calgary and one in Regina.
+X-rays are offered in the community on a walk-in basis at any medical imaging clinic, including 11 Mayfair Diagnostics locations in Calgary, one in Cochrane and one in Regina.
 Appointments are not required for general X-ray procedures; simply bring your form with you.

-For ultrasound exams, once you have your requisition you will need to call our Contact Centre to book an appointment.
+For ultrasound exams, once you have your requisition your doctor will book the exam for you, or you can call our Contact Centre to book an appointment.

 Your images will be uploaded to a provincial picture archiving and communication system (PACS) – this technology provides electronic storage and convenient access to your medical images from multiple sources, such as your doctor, specialists, hospitals, and walk-in clinics.

 For more information about our locations, please visit our locations page.
-Please note that our Southcentre and Sunpark locations do NOT offer X-ray services.
+Please note that our Cochrane, Saskatoon, Southcentre, and Sunpark locations do NOT offer X-ray services.